HaukeBartsch/MagickBox/code/documentation/docs/source/Shell.rst

 The 'list' command on its own will list all sessions that exist on the MagickBox, specifying the sender or parts of the sender string will limit the output to entries that match.
 Here we have a single session returned in JSON format.
 As a unique key to identify this session use the value of the 'scratchdir' key which is based on a random sequence of letters and numbers.

 Use any other string as a search term instead of the sender.
 You could specify "Sep" and all session that contain "Sep" will be listed.
+The specified string can also be a regular expression.

 A command that works very similar to 'list' is 'log'.
 Additionally to the information listed by 'list', 'log' will also contain the processing log.
 Getting the processing log is more time consuming, therefore 'log' is a separate command.
 You can use it for example to search for error messages in the log files.